guidance-ai/guidance/README.md

 ## Role-based chat model example ([notebook](notebooks/chat.ipynb))
 Modern chat-style models like ChatGPT and Alpaca are trained with special tokens that mark out "roles" for different areas of the prompt.
 Guidance supports these models through <a href="notebooks/api/role_tags.ipynb">role tags</a> that automatically map to the correct tokens or API calls for the current LLM.
-Below we show how combining a role-based guidance program with hidden blocks (described below), enables the creation of a simple multi-step reasoning and planning program.
+Below we show how a role-based guidance program enables simple multi-step reasoning and planning.

 ```python
 import guidance